Disaster Response

 We acknowledge and appreciate that in times of disaster people want to help support our neighbors by raising disaster relief funds.
 If you are interested in conducting a fundraiser for a disaster relief fund we are involved with, please read these guidelines.

-Continue reading to learn about our response and the ongoing efforts to recover and rebuild.
+Learn more about our historical response and the ongoing efforts to recover and rebuild.

 Southwest Montana COVID-19 Response Fund